nextcloud/documentation/style_guide.rst

 ------------------------

 There are many ways to markup headings and subheadings.
 This is the official ownCloud way.
+Use title case.
 Three levels is enough; if you find that you want more, then re-think the organization of your text::

  ==============
- Page title, h1
+ Page Title, h1
  ==============

  Subhead, h2